cern-eos/eos/doc/diopside/manual/using.rst

 The available read-ahead strategies are `dynamic`, `static` or `none`. `dynamic` read-ahead doubles the read-ahead window from nominal to max if the strategy provides cache hits.
 The default is a dynamic read-ahead starting with 512kb and using 2,4,8,16 blocks resizing blocks up to 2M.

-The daemon automatically appends a directory to the mdcachedir, location and journal path and automatically creates these directory private to root (mode=700).
+The daemon automatically appends a directory to the mdcachedir, location and journal path and automatically creates these directories with mode=700 owned by root.

 You can modify some of the XrdCl variables, however it is recommended not to change these: